 Next, create a list of questions to ask your client that will help to identify which service(s) they value most.
 Ron Baker, founder of the VeraSage Institute and an accounting industry expert, offers an excellent list of questions you can consider asking your clients during a value conversation.

 Set up a time to talk with your clients about your new value-pricing policy.
 If possible, have conversations at the client location.
-Start with clients you believe will reactive positively to the change.
+Start with clients you believe will react positively to the change.

 When you talk with clients, remember that a value conversation is about identifying which services your client values most and balancing their needs with yours—it’s a two-way conversation.